Introduction: What is Lung Cancer?

 Lung cancer treatment depends upon several factors, including the type of cancer, the mutation in the cells, the extent of spread and the overall health of the individuals.
 When diagnosed early, lung cancer is usually confined to a small area that can be removed entirely by surgery.
 When lung cancer spreads, other treatment options may be required.

-Standard treatment options that are used to treat lung cancer are; Surgery, Chemotherapy, Radiation therapy, and Targeted drug therapy and immunotherapy.
+Standard treatment options that are used to treat lung cancer are:

 Non-small-cell lung cancers can be treated with surgery.
 The stage and extent of surgery depend upon the stage and location of your cancer in the lung.
 Other treatment options may be recommended when surgery is not possible or advisable.